HomeEnvironmentThe Life-Saving Benefits of Green Buildings: A Study Revealed

 For better public health, indoors, and outdoors, cities will need to move towards green buildings.
 For example, Milan, Italy has gained recognition for its green buildings recently.
 The city incorporates trees, plants, and shrubbery all over two buildings as they extend hundreds of feet upwards.
 This kind of green initiative could be a sign of what’s to come around the world.

-Apart from literal green buildings, structures can take on renewable energy, sustainable building materials, energy and water conservation tools, proper ventilation and more to facilitate better health.
+Apart from literal green buildings, structures can take on renewable energy, sustainable building materials, energy and water conservation tools, proper ventilation, and more to facilitate better health.
 With improved health comes more productivity, a better return on investment (ROI), and more breathable air.

 Climate Change and Coronavirus